Tricontinental Conference (1966): Dispute over OSPAAAL Headquarters location

 One area of conflict involved the question of where the headquarters of OSPAAAL, the organization that emerged from the Tricontinental, would be located after the conference.
-The Chinese delegation wished to maintain their influence in AAPSO (Afro-Asian People's Solidarity Organisation) and so pushed for the headquarters to be located in Havana and wanted OSPAAAL and AAPSO to remain two separate organizations.
+The Chinese delegation wished to maintain their influence in AAPSO (Afro-Asian People's Solidarity Organization) and so pushed for the headquarters to be located in Havana and wanted OSPAAAL and AAPSO to remain two separate organizations.
 On the other hand, the Cuban delegation argued that there should be one, unified organization headquartered in Havana.
 The Soviets also wanted a single organization but with its headquarters in Cairo.
-However, the Chinese delegation threatened dissention if Cairo became the headquarters.
+However, the Chinese delegation threatened dissension if Cairo became the headquarters.
 In the end, the Chinese delegation emerged victorious as the delegates agreed to AAPSO as a separate organization and instead constructed a new Tricontinental organization, headquartered provisionally in Havana.
 The final decision made was that the final structure of OSPAAAL would be decided at a second Tricontinental conference in Cairo in 1968.